ANybakk/node-irc/docs/API.rst

 Events
 ------

-`irc.Client` instances are EventEmitters with the following events:
+`irc.Client` instances are EventEmitter2s with the following events:

-.. js:data:: 'registered'
+.. js:data:: 'irc.registered'

     `function (message) { }`

     Emitted when the server sends the initial 001 line, indicating you've connected to the server.
 See the `raw` event for details on the `message` object.

-.. js:data:: 'motd'
+.. js:data:: 'irc.motd'

     `function (motd) { }`

     Emitted when the server sends the message of the day to clients.

-.. js:data:: 'names'
+.. js:data:: 'irc.names'

     `function (channel, nicks) { }`